oestrich/kalevala/example/README.md

 ## Setup

 Elixir and NodeJS are both required to run Kantele, the versions used are listed below.
+It's recommended to use [asdf](https://asdf-vm.com/) to install Elixir and NodeJS.

 NodeJS is used to compile the web client.

 - Elixir: 1.10
 - NodeJS: 12.16